MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-junk-email-and-phishing-scams-in-outlook-for-iOS-and-Android.md

 In the Junk folder, use the following steps to report spam false positives:

 1. Select one or more messages.
-2. In the the top-right corner tap on the three vertical dots.
+2. In the top-right corner tap on the three vertical dots.
 The action menu opens.

    ![Report not junk email from the action menu](../../media/Android-not-junk-email.png)

 2. Tap **Not junk**.

 3. A toast notification lets you know the email has moved to your inbox.
-If you change your mind, click **Undo** on the toast notification and the email stays in the **Junk** folder.
+If you change your mind, select **Undo** on the toast notification and the email stays in the **Junk** folder.